zlatinb/muwire/README.md

 The MuWire Tracker Daemon (or mwtrackerd for short) is a project to bring functionality similar to BitTorrent tracking to MuWire.
 For more info see the [Tracker] page.
 ### MuCats
 MuCats is a project to create a website for hosting hashes of files shared on the MuWire network.
 For more info see the [MuCats] project.
+### MuWire Seedbox Daemon
+A headless daemon that only serves files and is controlled via a JSON-RPC interface.
+Suitable for seedboxes.
+[More info](https://github.com/zlatinb/muwire-seedbox-daemon)
+### MuWire Seedbox Console
+A web console to manage one or more seedbox daemons.
+[More info](https://github.com/zlatinb/muwire-seedbox-console)

 ## GPG Fingerprint